chu-mirror/probs-cweb/README.md

 If you are at branch,
 ```
 # create a new file, and edit it with editor,
-# which specified by EDITOR macro in branch.mk
+# which can be specified by EDITOR macro in branch.mk,
+# but to state it as enviroment variable is recommonded,
+# some other programs(for example, visudo) also use $EDITOR
 $ make new

 # create a new foloder,